arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.15.16
+Some vi/vim things:

+* vi is pronounced vee-I but no one actually pronounces it like that.
+* vi was created by Bill Joy, who (of lesser importance) co-founded Sun Microsystems.
+* vi was originally written as the visual mode for a line editor called ex.
+* vi gets its name by abbreviating visual.
+Put into slightly more confusing but more technically correct language, it gets its name from "the shortest unambiguous abbreviation for the ex command `visual`, which switches the ex line editor to visual mode." ex is the line editor mentioned above.
+* vim = vi improved.

+The [Wikipedia page for vi](https://en.wikipedia.org/wiki/Vi), from which I stole basically all this information, is very interesting.
+You should read it.
+And then vim it.
+Don't geddit.
+Get it?
+Haha.
+I stole that joke from victor if he ever reads this.

 ### 11.14.16
 Apparently Mike Will Made-It made the beat for Black Beatles in 10 minutes.
 Not